arendst/Tasmota/README.md

 - Joel Stein, digiblur and Shantur Rathore for their Tuya research and driver
 - Frogmore42 for providing many issue answers
 - Jason2866 for platformio support and providing many issue answers
-- Blakadder for managing the new document site and providing template management
+- Blakadder for managing the document site and providing template management
 - Stephan Hadinger for refactoring light driver, enhancing HueEmulation, LVGL, Zigbee and Berry support
 - tmo for designing the official Tasmota logo
 - Stefan Bode for his Shutter and Deep sleep drivers